haniffalab/haniffalab.github.io/_team/emily-stephenson.markdown

 layout: team
 name:  "Emily Stephenson"
 category: "team"
-position: "PhD Candidate and Research Assistant"
+position: "Senior Research Associate"
 thumbnail: "emily-stephenson.webp"
 image: "emily-stephenson-full.png"
 ---
-Emily Stephenson is Research Assistant who is also working towards her PhD.
-She plays an integral role for all ongoing projects in the Haniffa lab, using her specialty in single cell multi-omic technologies to generate single cell libraries for sequencing.
-She also works as a point of contact and collaborator with various other projects tied to the Haniffa lab all across the country.
+Emily Stephenson is Senior Research Associate.
+She plays an integral role for all ongoing projects in the Haniffa lab, using her expertise in genomics and immunology.
+She also works as a point of contact for many collaborators who work closely with the lab.
+Her primary research interest is studying the human immune system during prenatal life as well as during infection and inflammation.

-Her primary interest is in studying the developing human immune system during prenatal life as well as infection and inflammation.
-She does this by applying her skills in molecular biology and genomics that she honed by achieving her Bachelor’s Degree in Biology at Newcastle University and previous laboratory roles.
-Emily acts as a major coordinator for many aspects of the laboratory area, and enjoys using her experience to train junior researchers in her field.
-She is always happy to volunteer time to assist her colleagues, whether that’s discussing research possibilities or even using her skills as a trained phlebotomist!
+Emily acts as a major coordinator for the wet lab work in Newcastle and enjoys using her experience to train junior researchers in her field.
+She also enjoys supervising technical staff, PhD students Post-docs and helping them to achieve their goals.

 Outside of the lab, Emily is keen on running and keeping fit, and is a big Sunderland AFC fan!